armytag/langs/qathebo/texts/LCC11_Qathebo.md

 These number-marking suffixes only appear in nouns.
 Regardless of the Animacy Group of the relevant noun, [verb agreement](#direct-object-agreement) and [modifier agreement](#modifying-nouns) only distinguish single and plural.

-#### Possession
+## Possession

 When nouns are possessed, they take an additional suffix *-tʼo* after number and before the case marker.
 This form of possession only applies to nouns of a lower animacy group than the possessor; something cannot be possessed by a noun of equal or lower animacy.
-The possessor noun appears in genetive form after the possessed noun, much like an noun modifier.
+The possessor noun appears in genitive form after the possessed noun, much like an noun modifier.

 <div class="gloss">
 <p class="number"></p>